Brain Test

-Brain Test was a piece of malware masquerading as an Android app that tested the users IQ.
+Brain Test was a piece of malware masquerading as an Android app that tested the user's IQ.
 Brain Test was discovered by security firm Check Point and was available in the Google Play app store until 15 September 2015.
 Check Point described Brain Test as "A new level of sophistication in malware".

-Brain Test was uploaded on two occasions (com.zmhitlte.brain and com.mile.brain), starting in August 2015, both times Google's "Bouncer" failed to detect the malware.
+Brain Test was uploaded on two occasions (com.zmhitlte.brain and com.mile.brain), starting in August 2015, both times Google's Bouncer antivirus failed to detect the malware.
 After the first removal on 24 August 2015 the software was reintroduced using an obfuscation technique.
 Tim Erin of Tripwire said the "Bypassing the vetting processes of Apple and Google is the keystone in a mobile malware campaign."

 The malware turned out to include a rootkit, the revelation being described as "more cunning than first thought".